HubGrep/hubgrep_documentation/source/docs/hubgrep_search/deployment/deployment.md

     flask db upgrade

-Which migrates the database, making it usable for the current version of HubGrep.
+This will migrate the database, making it usable for the current version of HubGrep.

 ## Starting the containers